 - your contact details including address, email address and phone number;

-- attendance at University events.
+- attendance at N8 CIR events.

 When you provide us with your contact details you will be asked whether you wish to receive any further communications from us.
-We will ensure that all personal data you supply is held in accordance with data protection law.
-We do not sell or otherwise transfer personal data to any third parties unless you have consented to this or this is permitted by law.

 - Promoting our services;